TianX-IA/AM205Project/README.md

 - Provides predictable convergence behavior

 ### Overall
-**LM offers greater robustness at modest cost**, while GN is fast only under ideal conditions.
+LM offers greater robustness at modest cost, while GN is fast only under ideal conditions.
 These findings align cleanly with the theoretical descriptions in *Heath, Ch.
 6.6*.

-# End of README.md